 Metformin is an antidiabetic agent different than that of sulfonylurea drugs.
 Some features of the drug are that it:

-- A. Stimulates insulin secretion and increases hepatic glucose production. - B. Causes hypoglycemia - Lowers hyperglycemia in persons with diabetes, but does not lower blood glucose levels in people without diabetes. - D. Results in weight gain and increase in plasma glucose levels.
+- A. Stimulates insulin secretion and increases hepatic glucose production. - B. Causes hypoglycemia - Lowers hyperglycemia in persons with diabetes, but does not lower blood glucose levels in people without diabetes. - D. Results in weight loss and can cause kidney damage.